yivvm/Project-Dashboard/README.md

 - Get an overview of all projects and tasks in one place.
 - **Project Management**: Create, edit, and manage multiple projects.
-- Every page can be switched between Light Mode and Dark Mode.
+- Users can switch the page between Light Mode and Dark Mode.
-- The sidebar can be collapsed.
+- The sidebar can be collapsed as needed.

 ![dashboard-dark](./screenshots/dashboard-dark.png)

 ![dashboard-light](./screenshots/dashboard-light.png)

 ### Team Page